aplteam/APLGit2/README.md

 ]Tatin.InstallPackages [tatin]aplgit2 [MyUCMDs]
 ```

-## Methods
+This will make the user commands of `APLGit2` available, but it will not establish the API.
+However, executing any of its user commands will force `APLGit2` to load the API into `⎕SE`.
+For that, executing `]APLGIT2.Version` will do.

+If you want the API to be available right from the start then please consult the article [Dyalog User Commands](https://aplwiki.com/wiki/Dyalog_User_Commands "Link to the APL wiki").

+## Commands and API functions

+User commands start with an `]`, API function don't.

 ```
- Add                    Execute the Git "Add" commands with the -A flag on "."
+ ]Add                    Execute the Git "Add" commands with the -A flag on "."
- AddGitIgnore           Adds a file `.gitignore` to a path with defaults useful for APLers ChangeLog              Takes an APL name and lists all commits the object was part of
+ ]AddGitIgnore           Adds a file `.gitignore` to a path with defaults useful for APLers ]ChangeLog              Takes an APL name and lists all commits the object was part of
- Commit                 Performs a commit on the current branch
+ ]Commit                 Performs a commit on the current branch
- CompareCommits         Takes two hashes and compares all changes between them CurrentBranch          Returns the name of the current branch
- Diff                   Returns files in the working directory that are different from HEAD EstablishProjects      Works out (or asks the user) in order to establish a project GetDefaultProject      Returns namespace and folder of the current default project, if any
+ ]CompareCommits         Takes two hashes and compares all changes between them ]Diff                   Returns files in the working directory that are different from HEAD EstablishProject       Works out the project to act on ]GetDefaultProject      Returns the default project, if any GetPathFromProjec      Get the path on disk where the project specified lived GetProjectFromPath     Get the path in the workspace from the disk path of a project ]GetDefaultProject      Returns namespace and folder of the current default project, if any
- GetPathFromProject     Takes a project (namespace or alias) and returns its path on disk GetProjectFromPath     Take a project path and returns the project's name GoToGitHub             For a project "Foo/Goo", this opens https://github.com/Foo/Goo Init                   Initialises project with Git, including .gitignore & .gitattributes IsDirty                Reports uncommitted changes and/or untracked files IsGitInstalled         Check whether the Git bash is installed and returns a Boolean IsGitProject           Returns "yes" or "no" depending on whether there is a ./.git folder
+ ]GetTagOfLatestRelease  Returns the tag of the latest release ]GoToGitHub             For a project "Foo/Goo", this opens https://github.com/Foo/Goo ]Init                   Initialises project with Git, including .gitignore & .gitattributes ]IsDirty                Reports uncommitted changes and/or untracked files ]IsGitProject           Returns "yes" or "no" depending on whether there is a ./.git folder
- ListBranches           Lists all branches for a Git-managed project
+  IsGitInstalled         Checks whether Git is installed and retuns 1 in case it is ]ListBranches           Lists all branches for a Git-managed project
- Log                    Returns the log of commits.\\
+ ]Log                    Returns the log of commits.\\
- OpenGitShell           Opens a Git shell for a Git-managed project
+  Methods                Like `Public` plus comment in first line ]OpenGitShell           Opens a Git shell for a Git-managed project
- RefLog                 Prints a log of all references to the session SetDefaultProject      Specifies the project to be used in case no project is specified
+ ]RefLog                 Prints a log of all references to the session ]SetDefaultProject      Specifies the project to be used in case no project is specified
- Squash                 Squashes some commits; The user will be questioned which ones Status                 Reports all untracked files and/or all uncommitted changes Version                APLGit2's version: returns name, version number & version date
+ ]Squash                 Squashes some commits; The user will be questioned which ones ]Status                 Reports all untracked files and/or all uncommitted changes ]Version                APLGit2's version: returns name, version number & version date
 ```

 Note that `CurrentBranch` is available as an API function but not as a user command.
 This is because internally it is often needed, but there is hardly any need for a user command, in particular because the command `]ListBranches` and `]Status` both report the current branch anyway.